BartlomiejSkwara/fundraising/README.md

 ####  6. Event assignment (PATCH) /collectionBoxes/{id}/event/{eventId}
 Endpoint is capable of assigning collection boxes to events.
-All of the path parameters are mandatory .
+All the path parameters are mandatory .
 - {id}  (id of the assigned collection box, natural number)
 - {eventId} (id of the event, natural number)